-WordPress is a content management system that lets you manage almost all kind of content on your blog without needing you to touch the coding part.
+WordPress is a content management system that lets you manage almost all kinds of content on your blog without needing you to touch the coding part.

 If you want to create a WordPress blog or website, there’s no need to have programming or coding skills.
 All you need to follow a very simple and basic procedure to create a WordPress blog step by step.